estps/heat-seeking-turret/README.md

 ---

+## About the ESP32 DevKitC (Turret Controller)

+The **ESP32 DevKitC** is recommended as the main controller for the turret (receiver) in this project.
+It is used to receive ESP-NOW messages, control the OLED display, and handle user input (button).
+The DevKitC provides easy access to all necessary pins and is compatible with the wiring and code examples provided for the turret.

+- The **turret/receiver** should use the ESP32 DevKitC for best compatibility.
+- The **sender/disarm unit** can use any ESP32-C3 board, as it only needs to send a message on reset.

+The ESP32 DevKitC features:
+- USB-to-serial interface for easy programming
+- Onboard voltage regulator
+- Breadboard-friendly pin layout
+- Access to all GPIO pins

+**Why use the DevKitC for the turret?**
+- It is widely supported, affordable, and easy to use for prototyping.
+- The pin numbers referenced in this project (e.g., GPIO 8, 9, 1, 2) match the DevKitC layout.
+- Other ESP32-C3 boards may work, but pin numbers, available features, or wiring may differ.
+Always check your board's documentation and adjust the code and wiring as needed.

+---

 ## About This Project

 This repository contains three example scripts for ESP32-C3 microcontrollers, designed to demonstrate a basic wireless human tracking and disarm system using ESP-NOW and an OLED display.
 The system is not yet fully validated and is intended for experimentation and learning.